DaveBackus/Data_Bootcamp_Book/pandas-clean.md

 Here we have a number of problems that we want to correct:

 * The data consists of numbers (number of doctors per thousand people) but the dtype is mostly object.
-We can't plot that.
+We can't plot that, we need numbers.
 * We want to choose data for a specific recent date (2013?) and a subset of countries (Canada, France, Germany, Japan, the UK, and the US).
 * The index (country name) includes an integer that comes from a footnote in the file.
 The plot method will use the index to label the graph and we'd prefer not to have footnotes messing it up.